werval/werval/README.md

 The QiWeb documentation lies alongside the source code.
 It is written using the `AsciiDoc` format and processed using `AsciiDoctor`, here is the [Writers Guide](http://asciidoctor.org/docs/asciidoc-writers-guide/).
 All you need is a text editor.

 The QiWeb build system generates a HTML version of the documentation.
-You should start by [building QiWeb](#source).
+You should start by building QiWeb from the source, see above.

 Once that the build pass on your computer, see the [org.qiweb/org.qiweb.doc/src/asciidoc](org.qiweb/org.qiweb.doc/src/asciidoc) directory of the source repository, it contains the whole QiWeb documentation.
 That is ;